Sell Diamonds Using Our Diamond Valuation Guide

 Using Master Stones In Color Grading

-Master stones are often used in order to grade the color of a diamond.
+Master stones are often used in the diamond valuation process in order to grade the color of a diamond.
 These master stones are a set of diamonds or – sometimes even cubic zirconia – which have been produced and graded to GIA standards so that the grader can make a direct comparison with a color master stone in order to help determine the color of the diamond being assessed.
 Once the grader has assessed the stone from all angles, they will then allocate one of the GIA color grades to each diamond.

 Looking at diamonds set in jewelry also takes a lot of experience.
 Furthermore, it is often more difficult with settings that surround the entire diamond as the light cannot pass through the diamond as easily.
 The color of the metal can also interfere with the appearance of the diamond, but an experienced grader will have the ability to grade the color despite this.
 It is also very important to make sure the diamond is clean as dirt will also interfere with the body color of the diamond.